dgwnu/ng-joint/projects/ng-joint/src/lib/shapes/angular/element/angular-element.component.md

     }
   ];

-  onClickMatButtonXPlus10(customNgEl: CustomNgEl) {
+  // example how to use events inside Angular Elements onClickMatButtonXPlus10(customNgEl: CustomNgEl) {
     customNgEl.x = customNgEl.x + 10;
     this.links[1].line = { strokeWidth: 4 };
   }

-  onClickMatButtonYPlus10(customNgEl: CustomNgEl) {
+  // example how to use events inside Angular Elements onClickMatButtonYPlus10(customNgEl: CustomNgEl) {
     customNgEl.y = customNgEl.y + 10;
     this.links[1].line = { strokeWidth: 6 };
   }

+  // you can handle paper:elementpointerclick events
-  onElementPointerClick(id: string) {
+  // (other events will be added in later versions of this Library) onElementPointerClick(id: string) {
     console.log('onElementPointerClick(id: ' + id + ')');
   }